leapwallet/cosmos-node-setup/docs/overview.md

 Provision the necessary servers before proceeding further.
 If you're running a full node, then provision two servers for blockchain nodes (one as a backup), and two servers for monitors (one as a backup).
 If you're running a validator, then provision three servers for sentries, three servers for cosigners, two servers for monitors (one as a backup), and a server for a validator which is only required to set up Horcrux.

+Here are monthly cost estimates if you're using AWS:
+- 364 USD for a validator setup (two monitors, three sentries, and three cosigners).
+- 256 USD for a full node setup (two monitors, and two blockchain nodes).

 ## Software

 Here are common [operations](blockchain-node-operations.md) that you can refer to throughout the setup process as well as long after that for blockchain nodes.